geerlingguy/mac-dev-playbook/README.md

 Not everyone's development environment and preferred software configuration is the same.

-You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file (e.g. create a customized list of `homebrew_installed_packages`).
+You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
+For example, you can customize the installed packages and apps with something like:

+    homebrew_installed_packages:
+      - cowsay
+      - git
+      - go

+    mas_installed_app_ids:
+      - 443987910 # 1Password
+      - 498486288 # Quick Resizer
+      - 557168941 # Tweetbot
+      - 497799835 # Xcode

+Any variable can be overridden in `config.yml`; see the supporting roles' documentation for a complete list of available variables.

 ## Included Applications / Configuration (Default)